TV Aerial Installation Cost

 FAQs

-If you want to add an extra TV aerial socket in another room, the easiest way to do this is to use a splitter on the main aerial, although some signal loss will inevitably occur so you may need to add an amplifier/booster too.
-A new coaxial cable will need to be installed from the new splitter or amplifier to the new outlet, which can be run externally or internally.
+If you want to add an extra TV aerial socket in another room, the easiest way to do this is to use a splitter on the main aerial.
+However, some signal loss will inevitably occur.

-Loft aerials are less obtrusive and easier to fit as access to the roof is not required.
-However, loft aerials are not recommended if the alignment is such that the aerial is looking through a gable wall as this will have a considerable effect on the signal strength.
-You also need to place the aerial well away from any metalwork/wiring, which means metal roofs are out of the question.
+However, loft aerials are not recommended if the alignment is such that the aerial is looking through a gable wall, as this will have a considerable impact on the signal strength.
+You also need to place the aerial well away from any metalwork or wiring, which makes them unsuitable if you have a metal roof.

-Roof-mounted aerials are slightly more expensive to fit, as they require roof access, but they usually offer the best performance.
-If the aerials are mounted on a gable wall or a chimney stack adjacent to a wall then they are pretty easy to install, but mounting on a central chimney in the middle of a steep roof can be more of a challenge.
-You also need to pay attention to the wind loading as big aerials can exert a significant force in a strong wind that can pull them out of the fixings and even snap poles that are too long or thin.
+If the aerials are mounted on a gable wall or a chimney stack adjacent to a wall, then they should be straightforward for a professional to install.
+However, mounting on a central chimney in the middle of a steep roof can be more of a challenge.
+You also need to pay attention to the wind loading.
+When exposed to strong winds, big aerials can put significant strain on fixtures if they're not secured well, and snap poles that are too long or thin.

 If a taller mast is not possible, the next best option is to use multiple aerials in an array to provide greater output.
 However, this option requires expert knowledge of aerials plus specialist test equipment.
 If you are taking the DIY route, the simplest form is just two aerials ensuring that the cable feed from each aerial to the combiner unit is exactly equal in length.